jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 where $C$ is a constant and we are exploiting the trick that, since $y_i$ is either zero or one, $1-y_i$ is correspondingly one or zero.
 Thus only $p(x_i)$ or $1-p(x_i)$ occurs in each term of the product.
 If we group the terms according to $x_i$ we obtain our earlier formula for $L(a,b)$.

-This expresssion yields an apparently similar formula for the log-likelihood (up to an irrelevant constant):
+This expression yields an apparently similar formula for the log-likelihood (up to an irrelevant constant):
 $$
 \log L(X,a,b) = \sum_{i=0}^{N-1} y_i\log p(x_i) + (1-y_i)\log (1-p(x_i)).
 $$